 Sid and the Kids: Crosby thriving with Sheary, Guentzel

-Pittsburgh Penguins' Sidney Crosby celebrates with Conor Sheary after getting a hat-trick with his third goal of the game in the third period of an NHL hockey game against the Florida Panthers in Pittsburgh, Sunday, March 19, 2017.
+Pittsburgh Penguins' Sidney Crosby celebrates with Conor Sheary, center, and Jake Guentzel after getting a hat-trick with his third goal of the game in the third period of an NHL hockey game against the Florida Panthers in Pittsburgh, Sunday, March 19, 2017.
+Pittsburgh won 4-0.

 Add your comments below